prometheus-community/helm-charts/charts/kube-prometheus-stack/README.md

 A validating and mutating webhook configuration requires the endpoint to which the request is sent to use TLS.
 It is possible to set up custom certificates to do this, but in most cases, a self-signed certificate is enough.
 The setup of this component requires some more complex orchestration when using helm.
 The steps are created to be idempotent and to allow turning the feature on and off without running into helm quirks.

-1. A pre-install hook provisions a certificate into the same namespace using a format compatible with provisioning using end-user certificates.
+1. A pre-install hook provisions a certificate into the same namespace using a format compatible with provisioning using end user certificates.
 If the certificate already exists, the hook exits.
 2. The prometheus operator pod is configured to use a TLS proxy container, which will load that certificate.
 3. Validating and Mutating webhook configurations are created in the cluster, with their failure mode set to Ignore.
 This allows rules to be created by the same chart at the same time, even though the webhook has not yet been fully set up - it does not have the correct CA field set.
 4. A post-install hook reads the CA from the secret created by step 1 and patches the Validating and Mutating webhook configurations.
 This process will allow a custom CA provisioned by some other process to also be patched into the webhook configurations.
 The chosen failure policy is also patched into the webhook configurations